LuanRT/YouTube.js/src/parser/README.md

 ## YTNode
 All renderers returned by InnerTube are converted to this generic class and then extended for the specific renderers.

-This class is allows us a typesafe way to use data returned by the InnerTube API.
+This class is what allows us a typesafe way to use data returned by the InnerTube API.

 Here's how to use this class to access returned data: